e-mental-health/orange-hackathon/README.md

 ## Widgets
 **Mail2Tsv**:
-Sonvert email files to .tsv files, for easy importing as a corpus.
+Convert email files to .tsv files, for easy importing as a corpus.

 _Instructions:_ select your input folder, and fill in the filter.
 All files from the subdirectories will be attempted to convert.
 By default the filter is set to all_documents/ and inbox/, resulting in only the conversion of files inside those subdirectories.